CRollins6020/CRollins6020/User-Guides/LangChain Agent Platform Admin Guide.md

    - Allocate necessary resources for remediation

 7. **Remediation Implementation (According to plan)**
-   - Implement corrective actions for each finding
+   - corrective actions for each finding
    - Document changes made to address findings
    - Collect evidence of implementation
-   - Conduct testing to verify effectiveness
+   - testing to verify effectiveness
    - Update policies and procedures as needed

 8. **Verification and Closure (Per timeline)**